sciZer0/7/v/README.md

 then this Validator from the list will work properly.
 Honestly.

-So we might, for example, just drop out the Solana's stake-weighted selection algorithm used to automatically select the leader-Validator from the list, and replace it with a random number selection algorithm  -- to automatically select the leader-Validator from the list.
+So we might, for example, just drop out the Solana's stake-weighted selection algorithm, used to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule, and replace it with a random number selection algorithm  -- to automatically (1)select (calculate) the leader-Validator from the list and (2)calculate the leader schedule.

 Importantly, there is no problem to exclude any Validator out from the list -- if this Validator would just try doing something wrong -- and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the very generous incentives.

-# Decentralization which is sufficient
+## Decentralization which is sufficient

 *For reference,